kendalenz/ai-agent/README.md

 # AI-Agent: SEO Analyzer & Assistant

-AI-Agent is a Python-based application that utilizes the **RapidAPI SEO API** and **OpenAI's ChatGPT API** to analyze URLs, provide SEO analysis, and generate actionable feedback.
+AI-Agent is a python-based application that utilizes the **RapidAPI SEO API** and **OpenAI's ChatGPT API** to analyze URLs, provide SEO analysis and generate actionable feedback.
 This project combines robust API integrations with an intuitive web interface to simplify the process of improving your website's SEO.

 ---